ouxunuo/AMLS_21-22-_SN18019390/README.md

 ### 3.2 Task_A
 I strongly recommend you download the dataset by URL in 2.2, and copy the path to the correct position in the code.
 Then follow the running sequence in jupyter notebook.
 ### 3.3 Task_B
 I strongly recommend you download the dataset by URL in 2.2, and copy the path to the correct position in the code.
 Then follow the running sequence in jupyter notebook.
+For the three model, you could only choose one model to run and jump to prediction till end.
+To run other ones, you need to restart kernel and clear the output and run code from begining to end.

 ## 4. Necessary packages
 Please see <package.txt> above, it contains all the version of packages.